Decomposing Natural Logic Inferences in Neural NLI

 \section{Related Work}

-Natural logic dates back to the formalisms of \citet{sanchez-valencia}, but has been received more recent treatments and reformulations in \cite{maccartney-manning, hu-moss}.
-Symbolic and hybrid neural/symbolic implementations of the natural logic paradigm have been explored in \cite{neurallog, hynli, langpro, monalog}.
+Natural logic dates back to the formalisms of \citet{sanchez-valencia}, but has been received more recent treatments and reformulations in \citet{maccartney-manning} and \citet{hu-moss}.
+Symbolic and hybrid neuro-symbolic implementations of the natural logic paradigm have been explored in \citet{neurallog, hynli, langpro} and \citet{monalog}.

 The shortcomings of natural logic handling in various neural NLI models have been shown with several \emph{behavioural} studies, where NLI challenge sets exhibiting examples of downward monotone reasoning are used to evaluate performance of models with respect to these reasoning patterns \cite{mossfragments, yanakaHELP, yanakaMED, goodwin, geiger}.